Dok2-3/Dok2.3/README.md

 # Dok2.3

-This is where i will be uploading my projects as i learn to code.
+This is a password generator i made for my second project.

-They are mostly made from extensive googling different components and fitting them together.
+It is mostly made from extensive googling different components and fitting them together.
 Any comments would be much appreciated.